BjornFridal/fridal-blog/src/content/blog/unraveling-my-uncles-online-gold-scam.md

 Logging into the administration of the fake banking website gave me access to everything the scammers had access to on the website.
 It was plain to see that the sole purpose of this website was to defraud my uncle and only him.
 Whenever my uncle had "traded" gold someone would manually log into the WordPress administration and update his "bank deposit" and "bank statement".

-I made other observations as to how the website operates, but I won't go into too many details here to avoid making it obvious to the wrong people.
+However, the biggest surprise was hidden deep in the Media archive of WordPress.
+Passport pictures of what were clearly other victims!
+I found other materials that confirmed my suspicion that the website had been reused over and over again for similar scams.
+Seeing these pictures of elderly men, likely victims of the same scam as my uncle, filled me with a profound sense of sadness.

-I made sure not to change anything on the website or leave obvious clues to me logging in.
-Instead, I took screenshots of all of my findings.
-This, I hoped, would be the final nail in the coffin!
+I took screenshots of all of my findings and hoped that this would be the final nail in the coffin of my uncle’s scam!

-**Sidenote** If you are running a WordPress website I recommend disabling the REST API or only allowing the necessary endpoints to stay open.

 ## Presenting the Evidence to My Uncle
 Armed with all the screenshots and my correspondence with the legitimate gold trader, I visited my uncle.
 We had a talk.
 A long talk.
 We went back and forth over the details.
 I made every effort to translate my technical discoveries into terms that resonated with him.